 Compare Thursday Night Football odds at MD Sportsbooks

 Check the live odds feed below for the latest TNF odds from top Maryland sportsbooks.
 Compare the real-time lines from the top books for moneyline, spreads, and totals.
-Click on any odds to claim your bonus.
+Click on any odds to claim your sports betting promo in Maryland.

 Ravens/Washington Football Team TNF schedule

 NFL Thursday Night Football schedule 2022

 As one of the marquee primetime games of the week, NFL schedule makers do their best to give fans something to look forward to on TNF.
 Sportsbooks do the same with Sunday Night Football odds and Monday Night Football odds, so fans find plenty of intrigue with the standalone night game portion of the weekly schedule.

 The Thursday Night Football slate for 2022 is chock full of potentially appealing matchups.
 Check NFL.com for a look at the complete slate.
 All games get underway at 8:20 p.m.
 ET.
 Amazon Prime is broadcasting the games this year.

 When TNF is on tap, bettors can look forward to all of the standard ways to bet on the NFL.
 Since it’s also a standalone primetime game, be on the lookout for special promo offers from the legal shops as well.
 Included on that list are things like odds boosts, and special parlays or props.
 For the standard bet types, you can get in the game with: